analogrithems/rustored/README.md

 - Download snapshots with progress feedback
 - Restore snapshots to Postgres, Elasticsearch, or Qdrant
 - Flexible configuration via CLI flags or environment variables
+- Intuitive navigation with keyboard shortcuts
+- Dynamic UI that adapts to the selected restore target
+- Ability to suspend the application with Ctrl+Z

 ## Installation